 - Arranged

 - Empty shell

 - Love

 - Monogamy

 - Serial monogamy

-- If appropriate to the local context and not restricted by law or regulation, other types of marriage may also be taught such as polygamy and same-sex marriage
+- If appropriate to the local context and not restricted by law or regulation, other types of marriage may also be taught.

 4.2 What is the role of the family for the individual and society?